L & P Plater Drivers Restrictions In ACT

 Requirements For Learner Drivers To Become P1 Drivers

-In addition to a number of restrictions, learner drivers must pass a Hazard Perception Test (HPT) and practice driving for 100 hours, including 10 hours of night time driving practice.
+In addition to a number of restrictions, learner drivers must pass a Hazard Perception Test (HPT) after completing:

 Reduction In Demerit Points From 12 To 4 For L & P Platers